plotly/plotly.py-docs/notebooks/parallel-coordinates-plot.md

 ## Parallel Coordinates plot with plotly express

 Plotly express functions take as argument a tidy [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
 In a parallel coordinates plot with `px.parallel_coordinates`, each row of the DataFrame is represented by a polyline mark which traverses a set of parallel axes, one for each of the dimensions.
-For other representations of multivariate data, also see [radar charts](../radar-chart/).
+For other representations of multivariate data, also see [radar charts](../radar-chart/) and [scatterplot matrix (SPLOM)](../splom/).

 ```python
 import plotly.express as px